OUR NEW ZEALAND MULTI ACTIVITY TOURS

 Meals: B, L, D, S

-Today we walk one of the most beautiful sections of the Heaphy Track, one of New Zealand’s Great Walks.
-We follow the Kohaihai River up to a long swing bridge, then climb steadily through lush forest filled with nīkau palms, karaka and rātā trees.
-A side loop brings us to the largest stand of nīkau palms on the South Island.
+Today we walk one of the most scenic sections of the Heaphy Track, one of New Zealand’s Great Walks.
+Starting near the Kohaihai River, we follow the track to a long swing bridge and then climb steadily through lush forest with nīkau palms, karaka, and rātā trees.
+A side loop takes us to the largest stand of nīkau palms on the South Island.

-From a lookout above the saddle, we descend to stunning Scotts Beach – a great spot for lunch, with facilities and beautiful views.
-This coastal day walk offers a wonderful taste of the Heaphy’s wild beauty.
+From a lookout near the saddle, we descend to Scotts Beach, a beautiful lunch spot with facilities and wide coastal views.
+This walk gives a wonderful introduction to the wild and varied landscape of the Heaphy Track.

 Accommodation: Karamea